IGITUGraz/L2L/doc/intro.rst

       bit more complex numpy arrays.

-  In the simulations using the LTL Framework, there is a single :class:`~pypet.trajectory.Trajectory` object (called :obj:`traj` hereon).
+  In the simulations using the LTL Framework, there is a single :class:`~pypet.trajectory.Trajectory` object (called :obj:`traj`).
 This object forms the backbone of communication between the optimizer, optimizee, and the PyPet framework.
 In short, it is used to acheive the following:

   1. Storage of the parameters of the optimizer, optimizee, and individuals_ of the optimizee
   2. Storage of the results of our simulation
   3. Adaptive exploration of parameters via trajectory expansion.

-  :obj:`traj` object is passed as a mandatory argument to the constructors of both the Optimizee and Optimizer, as well as to the functions :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` and :meth:`~ltl.optimizers.optimizer.Optimizer.post_process`
+  :obj:`traj` object is passed as a mandatory argument to the constructors of both the Optimizee and Optimizer.
+  Additionally, PyPet automatically passes this object as an argument to the functions :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` and :meth:`~ltl.optimizers.optimizer.Optimizer.post_process`

 .. _Individual-Dict:
 .. _Individual-Dicts: